worachat-dev/Profile-Card-4Student-dev/README.md

 ![Profile Card](assets/img/Screenshot.png)

+### Overview:

+- **Introduction**: Briefly explains what the project is about and its purpose.
+- **Features**: Highlights the key features of the profile card.
+- **Project Structure**: Details the file structure and main components.
+- **HTML Structure**: Provides the main HTML code for the profile card.
+- **Setup Instructions**: Guides users on how to clone and view the project.
+- **Dependencies**: Lists external libraries used in the project.
+- **Customization**: Offers tips on how to personalize the profile card.
+- **Contributing**: Describes how others can contribute to the project.
+- **License**: Mentions the project's license.
+- **Acknowledgments**: Credits the original inspiration for the project.
+- **Author Information**: Provides links to the author’s social profiles.

 ## Features

 - **Responsive Design**: Adapts to different screen sizes, ensuring usability on both desktop and mobile devices.